 Nonprofits are generally a mess when it comes to password management.
-In my work as a web designer, it’s a regular occurrence to work with a nonprofit that can’t find critical passwords when we need them.
+In my work as a web designer, working with a nonprofit that can’t find critical passwords when we need them is a regular occurrence.

-Additionally, those passwords can easily be retained by former staff members, which probably isn’t a big deal…until a crappy employee gets fired and suddenly it’s a freakin’ nightmare.
+Additionally, former staff members can easily retain those passwords, which probably isn’t a big deal…until a crappy employee gets fired and suddenly it’s a freakin’ nightmare.

 Smart password management allows you to keep your organization safe and fully in control of your online accounts.
 Here’s what I recommend.